huynguy-db/arcion-docs/content/docs/source-setup/Oracle/native-oracle-log-reader.md

   Replace *`USERNAME`* with your Oracle username.

+## Choose How to Access Logs
+You can either use Oracle ASM to access the logs, or use the file system directly.

-## Oracle ASM for Logs
+### Oracle ASM

-Replicant also supports using Oracle Automatic Storage Management (ASM) for logs.
+Replicant supports using Oracle Automatic Storage Management (ASM) for logs.
 To use ASM, follow the steps below:

 1. Make sure that the following permission is granted: